JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/lights.md

 <div class="descriptionCard">Overview</div>

 BinaryLight can supply only one model of lamp which is a 100 Watts incandescent.
 The radiation color is white monochromatic emission type.
 The lamp power is fixed at 100 Watts.
-We describe in section BinaryLight Lamp Outline methods linked to this device.

 <div class="propertiesCard">Electro-optical properties</div>